 First, let’s establish a few rudimentary points about baptism that fall well within the bounds of Christian orthodoxy — that is, Evangelicals on either side of the baptism question should be able to agree on these points without dispute.

-- At its most fundamental, baptism is a rite that represents cleansing and repentance, and it exhibits union with Christ in His death, burial and resurrection.
-This union with Christ is the source of every element in our salvation.
+- At its most fundamental, baptism is a rite that represents cleansing and repentance, and it exhibits union with Christ in his death, burial and resurrection.
+This union with Christ, with baptism as its epitome, is the source of every element in our salvation.

 - The duty of all Christians is to be baptized.